Overview

 Setting Up Agent Identity

-For MCP-compatible agents, the Wallet MCP Server provides wallet operations as tools:get_wallet_details, get_balance, transfer, and sign_message without any custom code.
+For agents that need to sign transactions, the Wallet MCP Server provides wallet operations as tools:get_wallet_details, get_balance, transfer, and sign_message without any custom code.

 The Wallet MCP server runs locally on the agent’s machine.
 Your private key never leaves the local process and is never sent to ACN.